hmoog/xmlhttprequest-ts/README.md

-# XMLHttpRequest-ts #
+# xmlhttprequest-ts #

-XMLHttpRequest-ts is a typescript wrapper for the built-in http client to emulate the browser XMLHttpRequest object and allow isomorphic code that runs in the browser and in node.js.
+xmlhttprequest-ts is a typescript wrapper for the built-in http client to emulate the browser XMLHttpRequest object and allow isomorphic code that runs in the browser and in node.js.

 This can be used with JS designed for browsers to improve reuse of code and